watson-developer-cloud/assistant-simple/README.md

   ```bash
   cf push
   ```
+  This will take a moment to run, but at the end a URL will be displayed.
 Access your app on Bluemix at the URL specified in the command output.

 ## Troubleshooting